 5. More Tolls

-Tolls are another way to bring in revenue to pay for damaged roads, but as The Columbus Dispatch reports, they may need to be very high to support funding existing and proposed roadway projects.
+Tolls are another way to bring in revenue to pay for damaged roads, but they may need to be very high to support funding existing and proposed roadway projects.
 For example, one study found costs could be as high as “as high as $30 per car and $90 for heavy trucks” just to fund one proposed highway rebuild project in Missouri.
 Again, this can place a heavy burden on shipping costs across the country.

 6. More Vehicle Fees